crypticsilence/htb_business2022_ctf_writeups/HTB-Business-CTF-2022-Forensics_Rogue.md

 OR RSK..
 Tried using CORP.local as domain instead:
 1faa3c87435762a0f9f160e83a859b50

 Tested with a -verbose and noticed my hash was twice as long as it should have been..
 Encoding error I think.
-Proved right.
+Proved correct, quick fix.

-Fixed, had to decode ascii to hex properly in the code:
+Just had to decode ascii to hex properly in the code:
 ```
 #    password = args.hash
     password = args.hash.decode('hex')